sjs-code-foundry/car-servicing/README.md

 ## Planned Features
 ### v0.4.1-alpha
 #### Layout
-- [ ] Implement landscape layout for when the device is rotated
+- [x] Implement landscape layout for when the device is rotated
-- [ ] Place the Weekly Check buttons into a flex-wrap container for scaling across browser widths
+- [x] Place the Weekly Check buttons into a flex-wrap container for scaling across browser widths
 - [ ] Resize interactive elements for easier targeting
-- [ ] Use mobile layout as basis for a new desktop layout, designed for PC monitors
+- [x] Use mobile layout as basis for a new desktop layout, designed for PC monitors
 - [ ] Convert Weekly Checks to HTML table for more consistent formatting
+- [ ] Fix paddings and margins on sign-in and other modals
 #### User Experience
-- [ ] Add focus states to the input fields
 - [x] Tapping anywhere besides the drop-down closes the menu
+- [ ] Implement decision modal for deleting weekly checks
 ### v0.4.2-alpha
 #### JS Functions
 - [ ] Use Data Attributes to for Weekly Checks (deleting checks, opening table of weekly checks, etc.)